What Is Acupuncture?

 Services in addition to acupuncture may be offered.
 For example, herbal formulas, external liniments, electro-acupuncture, gua sha, cupping, or Chinese bodywork may be appropriate.
 Suggestions on dietary changes, exercises, or breathing techniques may also be offered as a way for the patient to contribute to the improvement of their own health and well-being.

 Meet Our Acupuncturists

 Stephanie Smith is a state licensed acupuncturist and a registered nurse.
 Stephanie earned her Master’s of Science in Oriental Medicine from the Midwest College of Oriental Medicine.
 She also holds undergraduate degrees in Nursing and Environmental Sciences.
 Stephanie feels her oncology and community-nursing experiences have enriched her practice now as an acupuncturist, and have motivated her to seek out natural and gentle approaches to healing with acupuncture and herbal/dietary therapy.
 Every patient that she treats is approached with an individualized treatment plan to maximize health and well-being.

 Stephanie Smith, RN, L.Ac.

-Jill Jelinek is a nationally board certified acupuncturist and is licensed in the State of Wisconsin.
+Jill Jelinek is a state licensed acupuncturist.
 Jill holds a BA in Business, a Masters degree in Medical Informatics, and completed her acupuncture education at the Midwest College of Oriental Medicine.
 Jill has always had a passion for natural healing and left the corporate world in 2006 to pursue her practice full time.
-She has a special interest in treating pain and is also trained in the Mei Zen cosmetic acupuncture system.
+She has a special interest in treating pain related to stress.
 Jill incorporates patient education to maximize the effectiveness of every personalized treatment session.
 She has a very gentle style, and genuinely cares about her patients.